Should I Accept a Settlement Offer from the Insurance Company?

 Most Personal Injury Cases are Settled Out of Court

 Settlement offers are common in personal injury cases.
 Insurance companies understand that they are liable for claims when their insured is at fault for an accident or injury.
-That applies whether the injury is related to a slip and fall accident, defective product, motor vehicle accident, or medical malpractice.
+That applies whether the injury is related to Houston car accident injuries, slip and fall accident, defective product, motor vehicle accident, or medical malpractice.

 The insurance company analyzes the claim to determine whether it is more cost-effective to settle the claim or take the claim to court.
 In most cases, it is less costly for the insurance company to settle disputed claims than to pay the expense of a trial, which could lead to a higher jury award for the claim.